 Philadelphia Product Liability Lawyer

-Products liability claims are complex and expensive to litigate.
-However, a Philadelphia product liability attorney our accident injury law firm takes particular pride in challenging the manufacturer and distributors of dangerous products.
-This area of the law is important because as a law firm we can help protect the public by forcing companies to design and produce safer products for everyone.
+Our Philadelphia product liability attorneys take particular pride in challenging these manufacturers and distributors of dangerous products.
+Product liability law is important because as a law firm, we can help protect the public by forcing big companies to design and produce safer products for everyone.

-Essentially a product is defective in Philadelphia when it is unreasonably dangerous.
+Essentially a product is defective when it is unreasonably dangerous.
 The key issue here is often the “unreasonableness” of the danger posed by the product.
 Many products have an inherently dangerous quality, such as a chainsaw and therefore are not necessarily defective just because they have the potential to cause injury.

 Product defects that are liabilities for manufacturers as well as suppliers typically include:

 - Design defects prior to product being manufactured

 - Product marketing problems when improper details have been given to consumers warning of dangers found in the product.